 Generally, whole-grain pasta can be a regular part of a healthy diet.
 That said, sometimes whole grains can aggravate UC symptoms.
 If you’re having a flare, choose white pasta instead.

 What meats can I eat with ulcerative colitis?

 In general, it’s best to select low fat cuts of red meat, as well as poultry and fish.

 If you have UC, informed dietary choices can make a big difference.
 Nutrition takes on special importance, especially since the disease can make it harder for your body to absorb calories and nutrients.
 Choosing nutrient-rich foods is important.

 Avoiding trigger foods is also key.
 They can make your symptoms worse.
 They can even keep your body from properly absorbing calories and nutrients from the foods you eat.

-New research in mice shows that emulsifiers in processed foods like lecithin, polysorbate, and gums, weaken the intestinal mucous lining and negatively alter gut bacteria.
-This can potentially lead to more intestinal inflammation, flare-ups, and symptoms.
-More research is necessary to confirm these findings in humans, but the research findings are compelling enough for those with inflammatory bowel disease to consider reducing how much processed foods they eat.
+More research is necessary to confirm these findings in humans, but the research is compelling enough for those with inflammatory bowel disease to consider reducing how much processed foods they eat.